tensorflow/models/neural_programmer/README.md

 In case of errors because of encoding, add "# -*- coding: utf-8 -*-" as the first line in wiki_data.py

-Maintained by Arvind Neelakantan (arvind2505)
+Maintained by Arvind Neelakantan (arvind2505) till Tensorflow version 0.10